Leverage Section 179 to Upgrade Your Equipment & Software

 - The Section 179 is not an automatic deduction.
 You must elect to take the deduction by filling out Part 1 of IRS form 4562.
 You can work with your accountant to make sure you are correctly filing to take advantage of this deduction.

 Here at Zephyr, we might not be able to help you file your taxes, but we can help make the planning and implantation of device or software upgrades seamless.
 We can even introduce you to leasing companies we have worked with in the past.
-You can leverage our experience and expertise to find the best possible solutions to keep your growing business thriving and able to endure whatever 2021 has instore for us.
-You can book a call with us here.
+You can leverage our experience and expertise to find the best possible solutions to keep your growing business thriving and able to endure whatever 2021 has in store for us.